bitauth/chaingraph/.github/CONTRIBUTING.md

 > bitcoin-cli -datadir=$PWD/data/bchn-local
 > ```

-Now you can run `yarn local:bchn` to start the local node.
+Now you can run `yarn local:bchn:mainnet` to start the local node.

 Once you have a local node running, you can conserve local resources by spinning down the node running inside the `dev-cluster`: